What is a junior Isa?

 Child trust funds have frustrated many parents by paying poor interest rates on levying high investment charges.

-Find out more: How to switch from child trust funds to Junior Isas - see our step-by-step guide.
+- Find out more: how to switch from child trust funds to junior Isas